and their stories /29

 “Lord Northcliffe, owner of The Times and Daily Mail, attacked Kitchener over the ‘shells scandal’ of 1915 when he was reproached for allegedly not supplying the army in France with enough military ammunition.
 The result was that Northcliffe’s papers saw a huge drop in circulation, and The Daily Mail was publicly burnt.”

-Kitchener’s demise occurred in 1919 while sailing to Russia; his boat struck a mine near the Orkney Islands – his body was near recovered.
+Kitchener’s demise occurred in 1916 while sailing to Russia; his boat struck a mine near the Orkney Islands.

 That, in short, is a succinct history of Lord Kitchener.
-His public adulation makes one think – today, how many serving senior army commanders can we name?
+His public adulation makes one think of how many serving senior army commanders can we name today?

 Let us move on to the street, in the City of Westmount, that bears his name.